RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 ---
-Title: Upgrading Redis Enterprise Software
+Title: Upgrade Redis Enterprise Software
+linkTitle: Upgrade Redis Enterprise Software
 description:
 weight: 60
 alwaysopen: false
 categories: ["RS"]
 aliases: /rs/administering/installing-upgrading/upgrading/
 ---
-To upgrade the Redis Enterprise Software (RS) software on a cluster, you must upgrade each of the nodes and then upgrade each of the databases in the cluster.
+To upgrade the Redis Enterprise Software  software on a cluster, you must upgrade each of the nodes and then upgrade each of the databases in the cluster.

 For Active-Active clusters, you must upgrade all the nodes on all clusters first, and then upgrade each of the databases in each cluster.